Build a Global Svelte App

 #5.
 Adding a language switcher

 Language switchers are challenging, because they require us to dynamically translate the path we're currently on.
-We can do this by first removing the language tag from the path, and then adding it back in the correct language.
+We can do this by first removing the language tag from the current path, and then adding it back in the correct language.

 Paraglide-SvelteKit provides convenient functions for this. i18n.route(translatedPath).